dpasca/portfolio/proj_sqexgpgpu.md

 I was the lead engineer on the runtime portion of the project.
 My main tasks were:

-- Research & Develop new technology to handle massive production-rendering assets in real-time
+- Researching and developing new technology to handle massive production-rendering assets in real-time
 - Writing the runtime rendering engine in Direct3D
 - Writing custom GPGPU-friendly CODECs for texture and 3D geometry compression and streaming
 - Working with hardware manufacturers to optimize graphics drivers